 Jazz Improvisation II (MUSC 2236) is a continuation of Jazz Improvisation I, with greater emphasis on performance and integration of advanced harmonic/melodic devices and concepts, solo transcriptions, basic piano voicings, and composition memorization.

-Auditions for the Jazz Ensemble take place on the first class meeting of each semester (typically a Tuesday) during the Jazz Ensemble rehearsal time (11:00 to 12:15 PM), with additional times scheduled as needed.
+Auditions for the Jazz Ensemble take place on the first class meeting of each semester (either a Monday or Wednesday, depending on the semester) during the Jazz Ensemble rehearsal time (12:20-1:10), with additional times scheduled in the late afternoon or evening.
 The auditions will consist of the following components:

-- Audition Music (available each semester the Wednesday before classes begin at Robinson 354)
+Audition Music (available each semester the Wednesday before classes begin on this web page)

 Results will be posted at Robinson 354 before the second class meeting time of each semester, and Jazz Ensemble rehearsals will begin that day.
 Scheduling of the Jazz Combos will be determined at that time as well.